manwar/python-guide/unit-testing.md

 As you see, `pytest` only executed test in the files `test_file.py` and `file_test.py`.
 It completely ignored `ignore-me.py`.

-We will now create another file `test_class.py` as below in the same folder
+We will now create another file `test_class.py` as below in the same folder.

     import pytest
     class TestOne: